taddev/clearOverburden/README.md

 ## Description
 This is a Mining Turtle program used to clear the overburden when preparing to place a Buildcraft Quarry.
-The size is hardcoded to work inside of a single chuck.
+The size is hard-coded to work inside of a single chunk.
 The turtle will mine the entire 16x16x5 area needed to build the Quarry framework.
 The reason for this is because I hate seeing those resources get wasted when the Quarry *zaps* them.

 ## Use
 1. Place the Turtle in the bottom left hand corner of the chuck you wish to operate inside of.
-2. Place a chest direction behind the turtle to hold materials when they are returned from the mining operation.
+2. Place a chest directly behind the turtle to hold materials when they are returned from the mining operation.
-3. Place a stack of fuel, preferably coal, in the bottom right inventory slot; spot 16.
+3. Place a stack of fuel in the bottom right inventory slot.
 4. Run the program

 ## Method of Operation